 - Keep yourself clean.
 Don’t be lazy and not shower or skip out on shaving.
 Treat your body as a work of art.
 Keep it in mint condition and make yourself presentable to the rest of the world.
 Also, stop wearing the same piece of underwear for two weeks straight.
 Frankly, its rather disgusting.

 - Pay attention to your diet!
 Seriously, cut back on the fast food already.
 Aren’t you sick of all those gases bubbling your stomach and intestines all the damn time?
-Focus on eating more vegetables, less meat, and cutting out all the fried food and saturated fats.
-You can start by reading my article Better Health In America…
+Focus on eating more vegetables, and cutting out all the fried food and saturated fats.

 - Quit the bad habits and especially work on cutting back on those cigarettes.
 I know, I know – you are a badass, you like smoking them, and you are tired of everyone telling you to quit.
 But don’t do it for us, do it for yourself.
 You do not want to end up in a crippling state within the later years of your life.
 This is true for all harmful drugs.
 At least find a way to better moderate your consumption.
 It is a start, and you feel much better once you have done so!